-Similarly to Rupp et al. (2009), the generators of the MRC models include time-scale dependency through analytical formulas.
+Similarly to Rupp et al. (2009), the generators of the MRC models include timescale dependency through analytical formulas.
 In practice it means that there is a single set of parameters per generator and not a different set at each cascade step.
-It ensured a relatively parsimonious number of parameters compared to other recent works on microcanonical MRC where a set per cascade step is often used (e.g. 12 to 36 total parameters by Bürger et al. (2019) or from 6 to 224 parameters per cascade step by Müller-Thomy (2020)).
-It should be noted that based on dataset analysis and as advised by (Serinaldi, 2010), despite the fact that universal and canonical MRC represent the most parsimonious approach parameter wise, their microcanonical counterpart was preferred.
-This choice of model that deviate from the hypothesis of multifractal scale invariance was supported by several other studies (Koutsoyiannis and Langousis, 2011; Veneziano et al., 2006).
-The number of parameter can be lower with the use of universal MRC which were excluded from this study due to lack of flexibility (Serinaldi, 2010).
+It ensured a relatively parsimonious number of parameters compared to other recent works on microcanonical MRC where a set per cascade step is often used (e.g. 12 to 36 total parameters by Bürger et al., 2019 or from 6 to 224 parameters per cascade step by Müller-Thomy, 2020).
+It should be noted that based on dataset analysis and as advised by Serinaldi (2010), despite the fact that universal and canonical MRC represent the most parsimonious approach parameterwise, their microcanonical counterpart was preferred.
+This choice of model that deviates from the hypothesis of multifractal scale invariance was supported by several other studies (Koutsoyiannis and Langousis, 2011; Veneziano et al., 2006).
+The number of parameters can be lower with the use of universal MRCs which were excluded from this study due to lack of flexibility (Serinaldi, 2010).
 It also allows the model to be used with any desired initial resolution lower than 1500 min.
-Homogeneity of the resolution in the input datasets was not required for calibration and data processing (i.e. the model can be calibrated using multiple datasets with different resolutions between 1-min and 1 day).
-The parameters of each generators of MRC models and each locations required calibration.
-A single-step calibration, based on the processed data, was sufficient for generators with only time-scale dependency.
-A multiple-steps calibration with data manipulation was necessary for generators with depth/intensity, temperature dependency, and for the non-zero-weight generator.
-This choice was motivated by the development of the model through data analysis and conceptualization of the model.
-Especially, the steps and calibration of the 3 generators were chosen to avoid compensation between processes using a bottom-up approach (i.e., starting from local properties and then add dependencies to progressively upscale the model).
-Additionally, the choice of regression over time-scale was used to avoid parameter sets that lead to the correct distribution of precipitation intensities without temporal consistency.
-Later studies can further improve the procedure to make it more easily calibrated.
-The optimizations were based on non-linear least squares the standard library scipy.optimize with default parameters in Python (Virtanen et al., 2020).
+Homogeneity of the resolution in the input datasets was not required for calibration and data processing (i.e. the model can be calibrated using multiple datasets with different resolutions between 1 min and 1 d).
+The parameters of each generator of MRC models and each location required calibration.
+A single-step calibration, based on the processed data, was sufficient for generators with only timescale dependency.
+A multiple-step calibration with data manipulation was necessary for generators with depth/inten-